HomeLatest NewsBFSIStreamline TCS structure to 5% in Budget 2024: EaseMyTrip CEO Nishant Pitti

 Advertisement

-Furthermore, Pitti underscores the untapped potential of domestic tourism, urging the government to focus on infrastructure development, technology integration, and health safety measures in transportation, including airports, roads, railways, and waterways.
+Furthermore, Pitti underscores the untapped potential of domestic tourism, urging the government to focus on infrastructure development, technology integration, and safety measures in transportation, including airports, roads, railways, and waterways.
 Such improvements could enhance the travel experience, making it safer and more accessible.

 Highlighting the potential of India’s waterways, Pitti advocates for government-led development of sea and river cruising opportunities, offering unique experiences to travellers and opening new avenues in tourism.